Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/start-pixel-installation.md

 A. **Locating your snippet**

 - You can find the following snippet of code already customized for your preferences when "editing" or "creating" your pixel in the dashboard.
-- Copy the Hero Pixel Site Tag from this page, or email it to your developer for assistance.
+- Copy the HeroPixelSite Tag from this page, or email it to your developer for assistance.

 B. **Copy and Paste the snippet into your website head section**

-- Paste the Hero Pixel Site Tag into the `<head>` section of your HTML, before the closing `</head>` tag.
+- Paste the HeroPixelSite Tag into the `<head>` section of your HTML, before the closing `</head>` tag.
 - It's best to have the snippet to the top of your website and not the bottom.

 <br/>